|

 2. This "no bottles" safety rule is not publicized nearly enough by the NPS.
 Have

-you ever heard of the rule?
+you ever heard of the rule before reading it here?
 Shouldn't this be a nationwide policy?

-3. The NPS doesn't interrogate you about glass bottled drinks when you pay
+3. The NPS doesn't interrogate visitors about glass bottled drinks when you pay

 your entrance fee to enter the park (their focus is to collect your entrance money